paliarush/magento2-vagrant-for-developers/README.md

 - MySQL DB name: `magento`, `magento_integration_tests`
 - MySQL DB user/password: just use `mysql` with no user and password (`root/password` will be used by default)

-### Custom settings
-Some of default settings are available for override.
-These settings can be found in the file [local.config/config.yaml.dist](local.config/config.yaml.dist).
-To override settings just create a copy of the file under the name 'config.yaml' and put there your custom settings.

 ### GitHub limitations

 Be aware that you may encounter GitHub limits on the number of downloads (used by Composer to download Magento dependencies).